0:00

 The autopsy revealed 20 stab wounds:

-Ellen’s parents — Joshua and Sandra Greenberg — have been fighting that ruling ever since.
+Ellen Rae’s parents — Joshua and Sandra Greenberg — have been fighting that ruling ever since, seeking legal representation to challenge the official verdict.

 The 2025 “Suicide” Reaffirmation 😡

-In October 2025, Philadelphia’s Chief Medical Examiner Dr. Lindsay Simon released a new 32-page review of Ellen’s death.
+In October 2025, Philadelphia’s Chief Medical Examiner Dr. Lindsay Simon released a new 32-page review of Ellen Rae’s cause of death.
 Instead of correcting the ruling, Simon defended it.
 She argued that:

-Ellen could have inflicted all 20 wounds herself.
+• Ellen Rae could have inflicted all 20 wounds herself.

 What Makes This Case So Suspicious? 🚨